University of Galway: History

+Members of the Franciscan Order from St. Anthony's College would have studied for degrees in UCG, similarly members of the Society of African Missions at their House of Philosophy, at Cloughballymore, Kilcolgan, Co Galway, studied for degrees in UCG.
+St. Anthony's is now used by the economics department.

 Several new buildings were constructed on the university campus in the 1970s and were designed by architects Scott Tallon Walker.
 The 1990s also saw considerable development, including the conversion of an old munitions factory into a student centre.
 Under the early 21st-century Presidency of Iognáid G. Ó Muircheartaigh, the university announced details of plans to make the university a "campus of the future" at a cost of around €400 million. Ó Muircheartaigh's successor James J. Browne continued and implemented that plan.

-With the passing of the Universities Act 1997, the name of University College Galway was changed to National University of Ireland, Galway and it became a university in its own right, as a constituent university of the National University of Ireland.
+Under the Universities Act 1997, the name of University College, Galway, was changed to National University of Ireland, Galway (NUI Galway), and it became a university in its own right, as a constituent university of the National University of Ireland (NUI).
 The university had hoped to change its name to University of Galway, but had received legal advice that this was not possible under the provisions of the Act.

-Visiting the university in 2003, on what was to be his last visit to Ireland, Nelson Mandela condemned U.S. foreign policy and received an honorary doctorate from NUI Chancellor Garret FitzGerald.
+Visiting the university in 2003, on what was to be his last visit to Ireland, Nelson Mandela condemned U.S. foreign policy and received an honorary doctorate from the NUI Chancellor, Garret FitzGerald.

-In 2008, Minister for Community, Equality and Gaeltacht Affairs Éamon Ó Cuív and a student became involved in an altercation on the grounds of the university.
-In 2009, former Taoiseach Bertie Ahern was forced to flee from a public discussion at the university after being jostled by students opposed to the planned reintroduction of college fees.